dimvalas/dimvalas/README.md

-# Dimitris V. | Front-End Web Developer
+# Dimitris Valasellis | Front-End Web Developer
 I turn designs and ideas into functional, pixel-perfect web experiences.
 With a passion for clean code and intuitive user interfaces, I specialize in building responsive and dynamic web applications.

 # Skills & Technologies